 Respect for human rights is one of the principles on which all the Group's behaviors are based.
-The Ethical Code of the Group regulates the respect of values such as the protection of human resources, equal opportunities, meritocracy, intolerance towards any form of discrimination and the development of a positive working environment, and its application is extended to all employees and third parties having relations with the Group.
+The Ethical Code of the Group regulates the respect of values such as the protection of human resources, equal opportunities, meritocracy, inclusion, intolerance towards any form of discrimination.
+The development of a positive and collaborative working environment is extended to all employees and third parties having relations with the Group.
+Recently acquired foreign companies, although they have not yet formally adhered to the Group Ethical Code, have procedures in place to promote and protect the values expressed in the Code.